-At least since there have been more and more digital conferences, regular breaks have become mandatory.
-But no matter whether digital or on site: even a conference break can and should be used sensibly.
-On the one hand, of course, to ensure relaxation for the participants and on the other hand to create a pleasant atmosphere, which in turn reflects positively on the event.
-Below, we'll explain the benefits of well-planned and thoughtful meeting breaks, how to organize these breakouts, and creative break-out ideas.
-Here we go!
+Since there have been more and more digital conferences, regular breaks have become mandatory.
+But no matter whether digitally or on site: even a break in the conference can and should be used sensibly.
+On the one hand, of course, to ensure relaxation for the participants and, on the other hand, to create a pleasant atmosphere, which in turn reflects positively on the event.
+Below we will explain the benefits of well-planned and well-thought-out conference breaks, how to organize these breakouts and what creative ideas there are for organizing breaks.
+Let's go!

-Benefits of conference breaks at your next eventBoth at on-site events and especially at digital events, breaks are the be-all and end-all.
+Advantages of a conference break at your next eventBoth at on-site events and especially at digital events, breaks are the be-all and end-all.
 A day full of input can be tiring, especially at conferences where the focus is on a specific topic.
-The conference break offers a welcome opportunity to give the participants a short pause for thought and to provide relaxation through light entertainment.
-In addition, a creative break design offers the possibility for the participants to exchange ideas - also digitally – and to get to know each other better on a personal level.
-This strengthens cohesion and promotes, especially in large organizations, the exchange between different teams and departments.
+The conference break offers a welcome opportunity to give participants a short break for reflection and to relax through light entertainment.
+Creative break design also offers the opportunity for participants to exchange ideas – including digitally – and get to know each other better on a personal level.
+This strengthens cohesion and promotes exchange between different teams and departments, especially in large organizations.

-Ideally, the conference break combines a cognitive and thematic time-out with a relaxing activity.
-During the inclusion of a relaxed breakout, the participants can best try something new and get to know each other in new ways.
-In this way, networking and relaxation can be combined.
+Ideally, the conference break combines a cognitive and thematic break with a relaxing activity.
+Incorporating a relaxed breakout is the best way for participants to try something new and get to know each other in a new way.
+This way, networking and relaxation can be combined.

-Ultimately, the participants should also gain added value for themselves through the active organization of breaks.
-By offering them additional, new input, they can use their break not only as a break, but also to learn something new in a relaxed manner.
+Ultimately, the participants should also gain added value for themselves by actively organizing their breaks.
+By offering them additional, novel input, they can use their break not only as a time out, but also as a relaxed opportunity to learn something new.

-As already mentioned, the breaks should be organized in such a way that as many participants as possible could be interested in them.
-It should therefore be interesting and relevant for everyone, offer something new and at the same time be as suitable for the masses as possible.
+As already mentioned, the break should be organized in such a way that as many participants as possible are interested in it.
+So it should be interesting and relevant for everyone, offer something new and at the same time be as suitable for the masses as possible.
 Our ultimate suggestion follows below (spoiler: it has something to do with chocolate ;-) ).
 For particularly large (digital) meetings or conferences, you could consider offering different break formats.
 In this way, participants can choose between different break activities.
-Depending on the type of break activity you choose, be sure to allow enough time for pre-registration.
+Depending on what type of break activity you choose, be sure to allow enough time for pre-registration.
 Are you planning your event as a hybrid event?
 Here we have put together some tips for planning hybrid events for you .

-The organization of the pause or active breakout
+The organization of the break or active breakout

 The right timing: set the time frame

 The time frame for the conference break itself is also important.
-Many creative breakouts or conference breaks last between 30 and 60 minutes.
-Make sure that the break is not too long, as there should be enough time for so-called “bio breaks” before and after the active part.
+Many creative breakouts or meeting breaks last between 30 and 60 minutes.
+Make sure that the break is not too long, as there should be enough time for so-called “bio-breaks” before and after the active part.

 From our point of view, there is of course only one idea for the perfect conference break: a chocolate tasting!
-Whether on site or as a digital event , whether in a large circle or in an intimate round: a chocolate tasting is always a good idea!
-With our chocolate tastings, you combine everything you need for a successful break.
+Whether on site or as a digital event , whether in a large group or in an intimate group: a chocolate tasting is always a good idea!
+At our chocolate tastings you can combine everything you need for a successful break.
 The tasting is inclusive (also for parents, people of other religions, anti-alcoholics and many more).
-Because a tasting – whether with chocolate or other foods – appeals to all the senses, it is an ideal counterpoint to the otherwise rather top-heavy and possibly dry topics.
-It's an innovative idea, because very few people have already done a chocolate tasting.
-And accordingly, it is also an enriching and educational break for most people, as they get to know completely new facets of their favorite candy.
+Because a tasting – whether with chocolate or other foods – appeals to all the senses, it is an ideal counterpoint to the otherwise rather heady and possibly dry topics.
+It's an innovative idea because very few people have already done a chocolate tasting.
+And accordingly, it is an enriching and educational break for most people, as they get to know completely new facets of their favorite candy.

 Makes you want to more

-You put a lot of effort and thought into the perfect break design.
+You put a lot of effort and thought into creating the perfect break.
 So let the participants know too!
 We at Theyo already have breaks for SAP, McKinsey, Google, Roche and many more. organized.
-We know from the event planners that many participants explicitly stated that they had been looking forward to the chocolate tasting for a long time.
-Even at sales events, the number of participants was often much higher than at "more usual" breaks.
-Whether chocolate tasting or another innovative format!
-Make sure the participants know about it in advance.
-This will definitely reduce your "no-show rate" and increase anticipation!
+We know from the event planners that many participants explicitly stated that they had been looking forward to the chocolate tasting long in advance.
+The number of participants at sales events was also often much higher than at more “ordinary” breaks.
+Whether it’s a chocolate tasting or another innovative format!
+Make sure participants know about it in advance.
+This will definitely reduce your no-show rate and increase anticipation!
 So nothing stands in the way of a successful break and, above all, a successful overall event.
-I wish you success!
+Good luck!

-Would you like to learn more about our chocolate tasting for your breaks?
+Would you like to find out more about our chocolate tasting for your break?
 Here you can find more information about our company offer !